Michael Farris Smith: Nick (2021)

 Smith's sixth novel, Nick, was published on January 5, 2021 by Little, Brown and Company.
 It is a prequel to The Great Gatsby, F. Scott Fitzgerald's landmark 1925 novel.
 The Great Gatsby's U.S. copyright expired on January 1, 2021, when all works published in 1925 entered the public domain in the United States.
 Nick centers on the narrator of The Great Gatsby, Nick Carraway, in the years before the events of Fitzgerald's novel.
 It follows Nick Carraway as a soldier in World War I, his detours in Paris, and his time in New Orleans before his move up to Long Island.
 Kirkus Reviews called Nick a "compelling character study."
 In his review for The New York Times, Ben Fountain called it an "exemplary novel" with a "classic American sound" and praised Smith's unique rendering of Nick Carraway.
 Publishers Weekly praised the "striking imagery" of the war chapters, but felt the novel ultimately did not provide any deeper understand of Nick Carraway.
 The Los Angeles Times agreed, criticizing the novel as devolving into a melodrama and reprocessing Nick Carraway rather than clarifying his character.
 Ron Charles of The Washington Post felt the novel failed to expand on the original story, and criticized its second half for withdrawing Nick's perspective too far and leaving readers with "noir caricatures and their lurid spat."

+Salvage This World (2023)

+Smith's seventh novel, Salvage This World, was published on April 23, 2023, by Little, Brown and Company.
+The book is set in an uncertain time in the future when the Mississippi Gulf Coast has become all but uninhabitable because of the effects of climate change.
+The Gulf hurricane season, once confined to the period of June through November, now never ends.
+The novel follows Jessie, a young mother, and her child, as they come home to see her ghost-haunted father, Wade.
+Jobs are few and resources fewer.
+The Gulf Coast's remaining inhabitants are primarily people who are too poor to leave and grifters who come to prey on them.
+One of those grifters is Elser, a con woman who leads a traveling tent revival she has dubbed the Temple of Pain and Glory.
+In his review for The New York Times, John Brandon said the book portrays a "a Deep South where hospitality feels impossible, from which everyone with means and sense has departed, a society where any vehicle on the road might have a bound (if alive) or bagged (if dead) human as its cargo."